-- Slow-twitch fibers contain mitochondria, the organelles that use oxygen to help create adenosine triphosphate (ATP), the chemical that actually fuels muscle contractions
+- Slow-twitch fibres contain mitochondria, the organelles that use oxygen to help create adenosine triphosphate (ATP), the chemical that actually fuels muscle contractions

-- Slow-twitch fibers contain more blood-carrying myoglobin, which creates a darker appearance.
+- Slow-twitch fibres contain more blood-carrying myoglobin, which creates a darker appearance.

-- Slow-twitch fibers can sustain force for an extended period of time, but they are not able to generate a significant amount of force.
+- Slow-twitch fibres can sustain force for an extended period of time, but they are not able to generate a significant amount of force.

-- Slow-twitch fibers have a low activation threshold, meaning they are the first recruited when a muscle contracts.
+- Slow-twitch fibres have a low activation threshold, meaning they are the first recruited when a muscle contracts.

-- The tonic muscles responsible for maintaining posture have a higher density of slow-twitch fibers.
+- The tonic muscles responsible for maintaining posture have a higher density of slow-twitch fibres.

 - Steady-state endurance training can help increase mitochondrial density, which improves the efficiency of how the body uses oxygen to produce ATP.

-As you can see slow twitch muscles fibers are predominantly used for an activity of low intensity and low speed.
+As you can see slow-twitch muscles fibres are predominantly used for an activity of low intensity and low speed.
 They are what help us maintain our neutral spine, correct posture and balance within the saddle over the period of a ride and during the day.
 When these are lacking in stamina it is often our posture which fatigues in the saddle, where we get sore lower backs and overuse injuries due to poor alignment.

 Training slow-twitch fibres